wavemaker/docs/learn/app-development/widgets/container/container.md

 ## Properties

 You can also use the Conditional Class property from the Style tab to set the class based upon a condition.
-See here for [How to](/learn/how-tos/use-conditional-class-property/).
+For more information, see the [How-to](/learn/how-tos/use-conditional-class-property/) doc.

 | **Property** | **Description** |
 | --- | --- |